-South Texas College of Law Houston weapons policy follows the Texas Penal Code in prohibiting the carrying or possession of any type of firearm, illegal knife, club or any other weapon, concealed or not, on the physical premises or in a passenger transportation vehicle of an educational College.
-This includes any area of the College or offsite College premises, or any grounds or building where an activity sponsored by the College is being conducted or any College vehicle, or the site of any College related activities.
+South Texas College of Law Houston weapons policy follows the Texas Penal Code in prohibiting the carrying or possession of any type of firearm, illegal knife, club or any other weapon, concealed or not, on the physical premises or in a passenger transportation vehicle of an educational institution.
+This includes any area of the law school or offsite law school premises, or any grounds or building where an activity sponsored by the law school is being conducted or in any law school vehicle, or at the site of any law school related activities.

-To do so constitutes a third degree felony even though the offending party may be licensed under Texas's concealed handgun law.
-This applies to all constituents of the College, whether student, faculty, staff, vendor, applicant or any other category of visitor.
+To do so constitutes a third-degree felony even though the offending party may be licensed under Texas's concealed handgun law.
+This applies to all constituents of the law school, whether student, faculty, staff, vendor, applicant, or any other category of visitor.